Mexican peso: New peso coins

 In 1996, the word nuevo was removed from the coins, which are designated as the C-type or Series C. In 1997 regular-issue 10-peso coins were minted with base metal replacing the silver center.
-In 2000 commemorative 20-peso coins also began to be minted without silver.
-Though the 50- and 100-peso coins are the only currently circulating coinage in the world to contain any silver, they rarely circulate because their silver content of 1/2 troy ounce have exceeded 100 pesos in value since around 2010.
+In 2000, commemorative 20-peso coins also began to be minted without silver.
+Though the 50- and 100-peso coins are the only currently circulating coinage in the world to contain any silver, they rarely circulate because their silver content of troy ounce have exceeded 100 pesos in value since around 2010.

 In 2003 the Banco de México began the gradual launch of a new series of bimetallic $100 coins.
 These number 32 – one for each of the nation's 31 states, plus Mexico City.
 While the obverse of these coins bears the traditional coat of arms of Mexico, their reverses show the individual coats of arms of the component states.
 The first states to be celebrated in this fashion were Zacatecas, Yucatán, Veracruz, and Tlaxcala.
 In circulation, they are extraordinarily rare, but their novelty value offsets the unease most users feel at having such a large amount of money in a single coin.
 Although the Bank has tried to encourage users to collect full sets of these coins, issuing special display folders for this purpose, the high cost involved has worked against them.
 Bullion versions of these coins are also available, with the outer ring made of gold instead of aluminum bronze.

 The first C1-type coins were issued in 2020; in general, these are commemorative $20 coins.
-As of 2020, the coins most commonly encountered in circulation have face values of 50¢, $1, $2, $5 and $10.
-Commemorative $20 coins are less commonly encountered than $20 notes.
-The 5¢ coin has been withdrawn from circulation in 2002, while the 10¢ and 20¢ coins have gradually dropped out of circulation due to their low value.
-Some commodities are priced in multiples of 10¢, but stores may choose to round the total prices to 50¢.
-There is also a trend for supermarkets to ask customers to round up the total to the nearest 50¢ or 1 peso to automatically donate the difference to charities.
+As of 2020, the coins most commonly encountered in circulation have face values of 50¢, $1, $2, $5, $10 and $20.
+The 5¢ coin has been withdrawn from circulation in 2002, while the 10¢, 20¢ and 50¢ coins have gradually dropped out of circulation due to their low value.
+Some commodities are priced in multiples of 10¢, but stores may choose to round the total prices to 1 peso.
+There is also a trend for supermarkets to ask customers to round up the total to the nearest 1 peso to automatically donate the difference to charities.